sigmaframeworks/sigmaframeworks.github.io/docs/framework/utilities.md

 `@import(UIApplication)`

 * __Properties__
+  * `IsAuthenticated`: Property used to enable/disable authentication driven elements like main side-menu
   * `Username`: Username to be display in side menu
   * `AuthUser`, `AuthToken`: To be used when sending basic authentication header
 * __Methods__